sanger-tol/genomeassembly/README.md

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#sanger-tol-genomeassembly` channel](https://nfcore.slack.com/channels/sanger-tol-genomeassembly) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations